This partnership has contributed to transfer knowledge on innovative solutions for Active and Healthy Ageing between both regions.

 On 28 and 29 November, a delegation of the Department of Healthcare and Families and the Department of Equality, Social Policies and Work-Life Balance of the Andalusian Government visited Bilbao.
 The purpose of this visit was to learn about the social and health care coordination of the Basque Country and, specifically, the tools and activities that have been developed.

-InterRAI CA is an instrument for the screening of adults with social and healthcare needs that, through this evaluation, will provide a diagnosis of the situation and the social and healthcare needs of an individual.
+As an example, during the twinning the Basque Country presented InterRAI CA, an instrument for the screening of adults with social and healthcare needs that, through this evaluation, can provide a diagnosis of the situation and the social and healthcare needs of an individual.
 Spearheaded by the social and healthcare coordination of the Basque Country, the deployment of the instrument began in 2016 with a multidisciplinary approach destined to primary care and social services professionals (physicians, nurses and social workers, mainly).
-Recently, it has been also implemented in the Beti ON tele-care service, in the mental health networks, medium-to-long term stay hospitals and the Health Council.

-On the one hand, this tool will facilitate the work of the professionals who intervene in the scope of social and healthcare since they have a shared diagnosis of individuals and can define a shared attention plan.
-On the other hand, it will help to bring together and increase interoperability between the social and healthcare systems focusing on a shared social and health background.
+InterRAI CA and other innovative solutions presented to the Andalusian Delegation aim to gather all the work of the professionals that intervene in the scope of social and healthcare.
+They also facilitate a shared diagnosis of individuals and allow defining a shared attention plans.
+Likewise, these tools help to bring together and increase interoperability between the social and healthcare systems focusing on a shared social and health background.

 If you would like to learn more about the Twinning of regions, click here.